 - Guidance on substance abuse treatment and counseling resources if you want help and hope to show the court that you are taking positive steps to avoid any future offense

 - Determined negotiation with prosecutors or aggressive, well-prepared defense at trial

-Do You Need a Kissimmee Synthetic Marijuana Possession Attorney?
+Do You Need a Kissimmee Synthetic Marijuana Possession Attorneys?
 Are You Facing Pot or Other Drug Possession Charges in Central Florida?

 Attorney Lisa Figueroa's experience crosses the spectrum from drug possession to drug trafficking cases.
 We represent many UCF and other college students, Florida tourists, wage earners and licensed professionals.
 For a free initial consultation focused on your case and your most important concerns, call 800-573-6423 or send us an e-mail now.